-Note: These figures are only net price estimates based on available information from the University of Oklahoma-Norman Campus, and may be inaccurate.
+Note: These figures are only net price estimates based on available information from Limestone University, and may be inaccurate.
 We encourage you to consider results from each school's Net Price Calculator and/or your actual financial aid offers and cost at schools you are considering before finalizing your college decision.